DillonZChen/goose/README.md

 ## References
 The relevant publications for this repository are:

 - Dillon Ze Chen and Felipe Trevizan and Sylvie Thiébaux. **Return to Tradition: Learning Reliable Heuristics with Classical Machine Learning**.
-ICAPS 2024.
+ICAPS 2024. [[pdf](https://dillonzchen.github.io/publications/chen-trevizan-thiebaux-icaps2024.pdf)]
 - Dillon Ze Chen and Sylvie Thiébaux and Felipe Trevizan. **Learning Domain-Independent Heuristics for Grounded and Lifted Planning**.
-AAAI 2024. [[pdf](https://dillonzchen.github.io/publications/Chen2024Goose.pdf)]
+AAAI 2024. [[pdf](https://dillonzchen.github.io/publications/chen-thiebaux-trevizan-aaai2024.pdf)]
-- Dillon Ze Chen and Sylvie Thiébaux and Felipe Trevizan. **GOOSE: Learning Domain-Independent Heuristics**.
-Genplan 2023. [[pdf](https://dillonzchen.github.io/publications/Chen2023Wl.pdf)]
-- Dillon Ze Chen and Felipe Trevizan and Sylvie Thiébaux. **Graph Neural Networks and Graph Kernels For Learning Heuristics: Is there a difference?**.
-Genplan 2023. [[pdf](https://dillonzchen.github.io/publications/Chen2023Goose.pdf)]

 ### AAAI-24 Experiments
 For source code corresponding to experiments from our AAAI-24 publication, please refer to this [release](https://github.com/DillonZChen/goose/releases/tag/aaai-24).